-A revolutionary product is changing the way athletes fuel for endurance events.
+A revolutionary product made of high molecular carbohydrates is changing the way athletes fuel for endurance events.

 Glucose, sucrose, fructose, and maltodextrin; all simple sugars that, when ingested and broken down by the body, provide you an immediate source of energy.
 The process also causes a sudden flood of insulin to the body by way of the pancreas; as the sugars are digested this insulin level then takes a nosedive, at which point your muscles again crave energy.